revelryengine/platform/packages/gltf/__docs__/adding-extensions.md

 // Use relative path '../gltf-property.js' if contributing an extension to this codebase

 /**
- * @import { glTFPropertyData, GLTFPropertyData, FromJSONGraph } from 'revelryengine/gltf/gltf-property.js'; // or `../gltf-property.js`
+ * @import { GLTFPropertyData } from 'revelryengine/gltf/gltf-property.types.d.ts'; // or `../gltf-property.types.d.ts`
  * @import { nodeEXTExampleExtensions, NodeEXTExampleExtensions } from '@revelryengine/gltf/extensions';
  *
  * These `Extensions` interfaces correspond to the ones created in `EXT_example.types.d.ts`.